FAQ: Disability Retirement

 What does it mean to be disabled?

-A member may qualify as disabled with a mental or physical incapacity which is likely to be totally and permanently disabling.
+A member may qualify as disabled with a mental or physical incapacity that is likely to be totally and permanently disabling.

 Are there different types of disability retirement benefits?

 Yes.
-There are two types, ordinary (non-duty) and accidental (duty).
-Ordinary Disability Retirement may apply when a member becomes disabled as a result of a non-work related illness, injury, or condition which is likely to be permanent.
+There are two primary types, ordinary (non-duty) and accidental (duty).
+Ordinary Disability Retirement may apply when a member becomes disabled as a result of a non-work-related illness, injury, or condition which is likely to be permanent.
 Accidental Disability Retirement may apply when the illness, injury, or condition is related to employment and likely to be permanent.

 Who is eligible for disability benefits?

-Ordinary Disability: A member with a minimum of ten years of NHRS creditable service whose Ordinary Disability Retirement application is approved by the NHRS Board of Trustees.
+Ordinary Disability: A member with a minimum of 10 years of NHRS creditable service whose Ordinary Disability Retirement application is approved by the NHRS Board of Trustees or its Benefits Committee.

-Accidental Disability: A member, regardless of their years of creditable service, who has sustained an accident, repeated trauma, gradual degeneration while on the job, or develops a job-related occupational disease while in the service of an NHRS employer, and whose Accidental Disability Retirement application is approved by the NHRS Board of Trustees.
+Accidental Disability: A member, regardless of their years of creditable service, who has sustained an accident, repeated trauma, gradual degeneration while on the job, or develops a job-related occupational disease while in the service of an NHRS employer, and whose Accidental Disability Retirement application is approved by the NHRS Board of Trustees or its Benefits Committee.

 Are there circumstances where a finding of compensability under Workers’ Compensation by the NH Department of Labor would be required before NHRS may process a benefit?

-If disability benefits are granted, is the member required to have on-going examinations by a physician chosen by the Board of Trustees?
+If disability benefits are granted, is the retiree required to have ongoing examinations by a physician chosen by the Board of Trustees?

-The Board of Trustees may require the member to be examined periodically until attaining age 60.
+The Board of Trustees may require the retiree to be examined periodically until attaining age 60.

 Application Process